Alfresco/rest-api-explorer/README.md

-# Alfresco REST API Explorer
+# Welcome to the Alfresco REST API Explorer
-Public REST API Definition Explorer

-#### Definitions

-Please note, as of now, the:

-- [API definitions](https://github.com/Alfresco/rest-api-explorer/tree/master/src/main/webapp/definitions) on the 'master' branch represent Alfresco 4.2 to 5.1.

-- [API definitions](https://github.com/Alfresco/rest-api-explorer/tree/community-head/src/main/webapp/definitions) on the 'community-head' branch represent Alfresco Community HEAD (aka nightly builds).
+The API Explorer allows you to browse and experiment with the REST APIs available in the Alfresco platform.

 #### Building and deploying the war
 - `mvn install`